nautobot/nautobot-app-device-lifecycle-mgmt/docs/admin/install.md

 !!! note
     No database migrations are required when changing this setting - it is purely logical and doesn't affect how software is stored.

+!!! warning
+    Switching modes in either direction affects compliance results immediately after restart.
+    Enabling `multi_tenant_mode` without tenant-scoped Validated Software records will cause tenanted devices to show zero matching validations.
+Disabling it will revert tenanted devices to global-only matching; if those devices have no global Validated Software records, compliance will also drop to zero until the setting is re-enabled.